jamesshore/quixote/ROADMAP.md

 ## Current Feature: Documentation Update

-* Revise/simplify readme
+* Revise readme
-* Revise/simplify API docs
+* Revise API docs
+* Revise contributor docs
 * Create example project
+* Document work-around for cross-origin restrictions (using a proxy, such as in Karma)
+* Document IE font caching issue: if you only change a font size in a CSS file, then IE 9 and 11 (and more?) may not pick it up on the next test run.
+* Release 0.10

 ## To Do: Readme

+* Revise readme
+* Update roadmap
-* TBD
+* Update changelog

 ## Dogfooding Notes

+* Provide a better way of integrating with standard assertion libraries?
 * Provide better error message when cross-origin 'src' provided to quixote.createFrame
-* Document work-around for cross-origin restrictions (using a proxy, such as in Karma)
-* Document IE font caching issue: if you only change a font size in a CSS file, then IE 9 and 11 (and more?) may not pick it up on the next test run.
 * Add workaround for IE 8 not working with `frame.add("<style>...</style>")` (addAll? browser feature detect?
 Need to check if there's no way to insert styles into the document, or if it just doesn't like the way `add()` works.)
 * Add `QElement.add()` and `QElement.remove()`?